siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-10-chapter-15-using-google-analytics-and-search-console.md

 **How to Monitor:**

-* In Google Analytics, navigate to **Acquisition &gt; All Traffic &gt; Channels** to see the volume of organic traffic over time.
+* In Google Analytics, navigate to **Acquisition > All Traffic > Channels** to see the volume of organic traffic over time.

 * Use filters to segment organic traffic by device, location, or user demographics to gain deeper insights.